bkzk/cisco-email-filters/pdf/pdfhunter.md

     }
 }
 ```

-It catches Names with lateral or hexadecimal representation of characters and its combinations.
+It catches Names with lateral or hexadecimal representations of characters and their combinations.

-Note: This filter does not use a complete list of suspicious PDF Names.
-There is bunch of others that are worth to check.
-Juts to mention few of them  /GoTo, /GoToR, /GoToE, /URI, or /SubmitForm
+__Note__: This filter does not use a complete list of suspicious PDF Names.
+There is a bunch of others that are worth checking.
+Just to mention a few of them /GoTo, /GoToR, /GoToE, /URI, or /SubmitForm

+The sample1.pdf is used to demonstrate how hexadecimal character can be used together with literal one.

 ```
-pdf-parser.py sample1.pdf -o1 -w
+pdf-parser.py smpl1.pdf -o1 -w
 obj 1 0
  Type: /Catalog
  Referencing: 2 0 R, 3 0 R, 7 0 R